Interview AiBox logo

 The bigger shift is that companies are starting to separate two questions:

-That second question matters more now than it did two years ago.
+That second question matters much more now than it did two years ago.

-If a company allows AI, they are often testing AI collaboration quality, not just raw output.
-If a company bans AI in the live round, they are usually testing independent reasoning, communication, and judgment under pressure.
+If a company allows AI, it is often testing AI collaboration quality, not just raw output.
+If a company keeps the round AI-restricted, it is usually testing independent reasoning, communication, and judgment under pressure.
 In both cases, memorizing more patterns is not enough.

 The Three Interview Policy Buckets You Need To Train For